oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 * It is tested with Istio 1.2.2 and later (up to 1.5.4), however it is tested with both single and multicluster installations of Istio.
+* You cannot expose the default channel, any attempt will result in an error when deploying the domain.
+* In order to use WLST command, you can define a separate channel in your WebLogic Domain and the expose as a `NodePort` in your domain resource YAML.

 #### Using the operator with Istio support